eimyaa/EasyClickConverter/README.md

 ## License

-This project is intended for **personal and educational use**.
+EasyClickConverter is licensed under the MIT License.

-Third-party tools (FFmpeg, Poppler) are licensed under their respective licenses.
+This project uses third-party tools (FFmpeg, Poppler) which are licensed under their respective licenses.

 ---